lilybarrett/candy_monster/README.md

 ### What is React Router?

-A library built on top of React, Router allows you to quickly add multiple pages and flows of information, and to keep the browser in touch with what's being displayed on the page.
+The Router library, built on top of React, allows you to add multiple pages and flows of information, and to seamlessly keep the browser in touch with what's being displayed on the page.
 At a lower level, Router is really just a component that loads other components based on the URL.

 Among the many reasons why Router is great: It offers you links to other parts of your React app, allows you to nest routes, and uses JavaScript to update the URL without making an HTTP request.
 Router also allows you to use dynamic routing, rather than manually coding the links in your app.